ccallawa/alyvix_doc/test_case_execution.rst

 What Alyvix Robot Returns
 *************************

-Whether run from the command prompt or within Editor, Alyvix Robot will give you output like the following if successful:
+Whether run from the command prompt or within Editor with the default or ``-m alyvix`` parameter, Alyvix Robot will return output like the following when successful:

 .. code-block:: md